mlmorg/jquery.batch/README.md

 ## Usage

-The standard usage of jQuery Batch consists of simply running Ajax requests inside an anonymous function within the batch constructor and calling the `send` method, like so:
+The standard usage of jQuery.Batch consists of simply running Ajax requests inside an anonymous function within the batch constructor and calling the `send` method, like so: